 enough waffle.
 Here is the crux of it…

 try scheduling four educational or entertaining emails mixed with one “soft promotion” (e.g. attend an event – come to our happy hour – try our new xyz) and one “hard promotion” (e.g. sign up to our email list to receive xyz – download this voucher to grab your xyz ).

 So in the case of your venue it could be this…

 NOTE: these are only examples there are many ways that you could do it!

 “How do you like your Daiquiri?
-Flavored or straight up classic?
-We’ve been having a bit of an argument about here and thought we would throw it out to you guys to settle it! so who’s team are you on? (name here) who says flavored all the way or (name here) who thinks that’s blasphemous!
-(Instagram- would be #teamnameone or #teamnametwo – Facebook, comment for team one like for team two – Twitter, retweet or like) (image of the the two team members head to head in a boxing pose)
+Flavoured or straight-up classic?
+We’ve been having a bit of an argument about here and thought we would throw it out to you guys to settle it! so who’s team are you on? (name here) who says flavoured all the way or (name here) who thinks that’s blasphemous!
+(Instagram- would be #teamnameone or #teamnametwo – Facebook, comment for team one like for team two – Twitter, retweet or like) (image of the two team members head to head in a boxing pose)

 **** Note a great idea with this one above is to take the commenters and DM them with an offer for daiquiris when they show the message on a certain date and time – just because we have hit send doesn’t mean that the post is dead****

 Facebook live video of a Saturday night with people enjoying themselves (you are giving people FOMO) – note – don’t go longer than 30 seconds unless it is a planned out video.